NoroffFEU/development-platforms/src/content/docs/frameworks/Bootstrap/bootstrap-case-study.md

 ### Option 2: install using npm

+This method is best for when you want to customize Bootstrap.

-You need to install node.js for this to work (link included in the "Additional Resources" section)
+You need to install node.js for this to work (link included in the "Additional Resources" section).

 First create a package.json by using this command in your project directory: